 How Does My Doctor Know I Have Liver Cancer?

-Your doctor may find liver cancer during a routine visit, even if you don?t have symptoms.
+Your doctor may find liver cancer during a routine visit with imaging, even if you don?t have symptoms.
 If you?re having symptoms of liver cancer, your doctor will ask you about these things:

 Your health history

 Your other risk factors for liver disease or cancer